petr7555/tdt4259-individual-assignment/design-doc.md

 What machine learning techniques will you use?
 How will you clean and prepare the data (e.g., excluding outliers) and create features?
 -->

-The data science team has received the data already pre-processed from the product team.
+The data science team has received the data already pre-processed from the payment processing team.
 The dataset does not have any missing values.
 Therefore, no imputation techniques need to be used.
 The dataset may contain some outliers.
 These will be removed using the Isolation Forest method.
 The dataset contains 29 features and the target variable.
 No further features need to be created.

 Two baseline models should be included for comparison with more complicated models – one that classifies each transaction as non-fraudulent and the second one that uses Naive Bayes.
 Preliminary analysis has been conducted, and machine learning models such as Random Forest Classifier and Logistic Regression give good results.
 These models should be explored further.
 Lastly, it would be good to try solving the problem using neural networks.